Barbell Hip Raises

 Step 5: Repeat for a full set and then switch sides

 Step 6: Complete 3-4 sets of 10-12 reps

-Step 1: Grab a dumbbell in each hand and hold them at side of body with arms straight.
+Step 1: To begin dumbbell lunges ,grab a dumbbell in each hand and hold them at side of body with arms straight.

 Step 2: Step forward until front leg thigh is parallel with the ground and back leg knee is 1-2 inches from the ground.